threatwinds/api-docs/ingest/entity.md

 | `tags`         | array   | Optional tags to categorize the entity                                                      |
 | `visibleBy`    | array   | Optional list of groups that can see the entity (defaults to user's groups if not provided) |

-> **Note**: the main attribute must exist, and its key is the same as the type of the entity.
+> **Note:** The main attribute must exist, and its key is the same as the type of the entity.
 For example, an IP entity with the value "203.0.113.1" must have a field "attributes.ip" with the value "203.0.113.1" otherwise the request returns error code 400.

 ### Response